Caprice-Thompson/js-timer-app/README.md

 # js-timer-app

-Creating a simple timer application using procedural programming
+This repo contains javascript code for creating a simple timer application using procedural programming